Timmy Cruz: Career

 She appeared in the GMA Network television series Villa Quintana (1995), Halik sa Apoy (1998), and Sinner or Saint (2011).
-She appeared also in ABS-CBN 2 TV series Lobo (2008), Love Is Only in the Movies (2010), and Kapitan Inggo (2011).
+She appeared also in ABS-CBN TV series Lobo (2008), Love Is Only in the Movies (2010), and Kapitan Inggo (2011).

 Cruz has turned into a Gospel singer under Praise Music.
 Cruz was awarded the 2009 Fr.
 Neri Satur Environmental Heroism Award.

+In her comeback, she released Christmas music "All I Want is You" airing on streaming media under her new talent agent, Artists Circle founded on 2012 by Rams David.
+After a 9 year hiatus from her last project in GMA Network’s drama series Once Again, Cruz stars in the crime drama series, Widows’ War and portrays the role of Mercy Castillo.
+This is Cruz's comeback project.

 Personal life

 Her father is Atty.
 Angel Cruz and mother is Lourdes Lontok, businesswoman and civic leader.
 She finished her degree in Business Administration at University of the Philippines, and degrees in Banking and Finance at the University of San Francisco in California, USA.

+In 2016, at her Tagaytay house, she discovered a peppercorn size mass and after biopsy she had a breast implant following a one breast mastectomy.